RigsOfRods/docs.rigsofrods.org/gameplay/beginners-guide.md

 ![firstrun5](/images/bg-firstrun5.png)

-Then click the `Audio` tab and set the volume.
-Due to a bug in RC4, it is muted by default.
+Then click the `Audio` tab and set the device and volume.

 ![firstrun6](/images/bg-firstrun6.png)